The Mengerian Stress Index: From Spec to Live Dashboard

 PPPt=PtphysPtspotPtspot×100%\text{PPP}_t = \frac{P^{\text{phys}}_t - P^{\text{spot}}_t}{P^{\text{spot}}_t} \times 100\%

-where PtphysP^{\text{phys}}_t is the median delivered price across major dealers (APMEX, JM Bullion, SD Bullion, Kitco) for a one-ounce gold American Eagle or Maple Leaf, and PtspotP^{\text{spot}}_t is the LBMA PM fix or COMEX continuous contract midpoint.
-Silver is computed identically with one-ounce silver Eagle / 100-ounce bar references.
+where PtphysP^{\text{phys}}_t is the median delivered price across a panel of major bullion dealers for a standard one-ounce sovereign coin, and PtspotP^{\text{spot}}_t is the corresponding LBMA fix or COMEX continuous-contract reference.
+Silver is computed identically against its own retail and spot references.

-Component 2: the on-the-run / off-the-run Treasury spread (OTROFF)
+Component 2: the on-the-run / off-the-run Treasury spread (OTROFF) — planned

 The second proxy measures the saleability differential between the most recently-issued Treasury at a key maturity (the on-the-run benchmark) and the immediately preceding issue (the off-the-run), which carries near-identical credit and duration characteristics.
 Any observable yield differential between the two reflects the market's pricing of saleability rather than any other factor.